 Bullying is an issue which is not always easy to resolve but talking is always the best way forward.
-If parents' instincts tell them that something is wrong, they should approach the class teacher who will investigate their concerns, raise the appropriate paperwork and contact the parent(s) within 5 working days.
-If after receiving the class teacher's response the parent(s) are still concerned they should contact the Deputy Head/Assistant Head Teacher to discuss their child's welfare.
-In instances where this is not dealt with satisfactorily, the Head Teacher should be contacted.
+If parents' instincts tell them that something is wrong, they should approach the class teacher who will investigate their concerns and contact the parents/carers within 5 working days.
+If after receiving the class teacher's response the parents/carers are still concerned they should contact the Assistant Head Teacher (Infants - Kathryn Lace and Juniors - David Cooke) or Headteacher to discuss their child's welfare.
 The same procedures should be followed if it is a member of staff who notices a change in pupils' behaviours.

 If a child approaches a member of staff and says that they feel that they are being bullied, the member of staff should always take time to listen.
 If there is not time to listen immediately, they should always say when they will have time to listen carefully.
-This should be within 2 school days.
+This should be within 24 hours.
 Staff should listen first and make notes to clarify the main points as required.
 Children will feel reassured that staff will take their problem seriously and treat it confidentially.
 Staff should not promise to solve the problem but should promise to investigate.
-This information should then be passed on to the class teacher who will further investigate the child's concerns, raise paperwork and if required contact parents.
+This information should then be passed on to the class teacher who will further investigate the child's concerns and usually contact parents.
 The class teacher may at this point involve the learning mentor to work with any victims and perpetrators.
-Incidents of reported bullying, including reported incidents of racism, should be recorded using a standard proforma (stored on the network).
+Incidents of reported bullying, including reported incidents of racism, should be recorded using a behaviour database form and forwarded to a member of the senior leadership team.

-If the problems continue or the class teacher requires additional support, they should speak to the Deputy Head/Assistant Head who will liaise closely with the class teacher as well as the learning mentor and parent (as required) to solve the issue.
+If the problems continue or the class teacher requires additional support, they should speak to the Assistant Head who will liaise closely with the class teacher as well as the learning mentor and parent (as required) to solve the issue.
 Children should always be given a chance to give their side of the story and be given the opportunity to say that a change for the better can be made.
-The Deputy Head/Assistant Head will then monitor the children's behaviour and review the situation at appropriate intervals.
+The Assistant Head will then monitor the children's behaviour and review the situation at appropriate intervals.
 Good practice would suggest that the Head Teacher and learning mentor(s) will be informed of incidents of bullying.
 Parents will be invited into school if the issue is not resolved or if the victim still feels unhappy about the bullying.
 The school will always do its best to make a difference for the better.